OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 Hit Ctrl-C to stop the program

 ```
+### HTTP Server (WiP)
+Same as above, but no UI in the console.
+Data are accessible through REST requests.
+See `server.sh` for details.

 ### The Device
 The soft of this project is designed to drive [this device](https://github.com/OlivierLD/3DPrinting/blob/master/OpenSCAD/SolarPanelStand/stl/the.full.stand.stuck.stl).
 Its construction is detailed in [its repo](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SolarPanelStand).